Opiate and opioid withdrawal

 - Inpatient treatment

-Anyone going though detox for opiates should be checked for depression and other mental illnesses.
-Treating these disorders can reduce the risk of relapse.
+Anyone going through detox for opiates should be checked for depression and other mental illnesses.
+Treating these disorders can reduce the risk for relapse.
 Antidepressant medicines should be given as needed.

 Support groups, such as Narcotics Anonymous and SMART Recovery, can be enormously helpful to people addicted to opiates: